nicoleahmed/malicious-extensions-list/README.md

 Other tips include:
 - use as few extensions as possible
-- use extensions which are approved in [reputable security forums ](https://www.wilderssecurity.com/threads/more-malicious-extensions-in-chrome-web-store.451628/)
+- use extensions which are approved in [reputable security forums](https://www.wilderssecurity.com/threads/more-malicious-extensions-in-chrome-web-store.451628/)
-- chrome reviews and install counts cannot be relied upon
+- chrome webstore reviews and install counts cannot be relied upon - much like amazon, these are now bought and sold and meaningless
 - ignore the featured extensions badge in Chrome Store as these do not correlate with safety
 - prefer popular and well maintained open source extensions and check that the releases match (e.g. check github and chrome store versions are the same - [see here for why](https://github.com/greatsuspender/thegreatsuspender/issues/1263))
 - consider installing directly from popular and well maintained open source downloads ( load unpacked extensions in developer mode )
-- compare to the Mozilla Recommended Extensions program
+- compare to the Mozilla Recommended Extensions program (this is better maintained and reviewed much quicker than for Chrome)
 - check privacy policies (though malicious actors will straight up lie in these)
 - check permissions for extensions (again hard to differentiate between good and bad actors, some extensions require extensive permissions for their tasks but should request these as needed - it's more obvious when a simple extension is requesting many more permissions than usual).
 - consider running extension updates on your own cycle.
 This will allow you to check that all your extensions continue to be managed by good actors and gives you a chance to check that code continues to be open source.